 The New Providence Memorial Library will be closed to the public until further notice with all programming suspended.
 These dates may be reevaluated as the season progresses.

 While we are closed, fines and holds will be suspended.
-You may continue to return books through the book drops, and select any donated books from carts placed outside both entrances from the AfterWords bookstore at no charge.
+Please DO NOT return books through the book drops.
+You may select any donated books from carts placed outside both entrances from the AfterWords bookstore at no charge.

 During the closure, patrons can avail themselves of online resources including